 It began promptly and worked like a well-oiled machine, like clockwork.
 Mays gave no trouble as he walked his last mile.
 Before a small audience of prison staff and a few disinterested reporters he quickly seated himself without making any final statement.

 Officers swiftly applied thick, heavy leather straps rounds his wrists, ankles, waist and chest.
-Hover attached the electrode to Mays’s right calf muscle, firmly sliding the leather helmet containing the head electrode down over Mays’s head.
+Hover attached the electrode to Mays’ right calf muscle, firmly sliding the leather helmet containing the head electrode down over Mays’ shaven skull.
 A thick leather strap with a hole exposing his nose went over Mays’s face, buckled tightly round the back of the chair.
-Mays was strapped down tight, the electrodes were firmly attached, the generator was running properly.
+His last sight on earth would have been the cold- dispassionate eyes of Hover.
+With that done Mays was strapped down tight, the electrodes were firmly attached, the generator was running properly.
 All was set.

 Warden Denno gave the signal, his 62nd since assuming command of Sing Sing in 1950 and the last in New York’s history.
 Like Hover, Denno was no stranger to the grim ritual.
 In the thirteen years since taking over he’d stood in front of ‘Old Sparky’ on sixty-one previous occasions involving some of New York State’s most notorious criminals.

 In 1951 it had been the ‘Lonely Hearts Killers’ Raymond Fernandez and Martha Jule Beck.
 In 1953 it had been Julius and Ethel Rosenberg, their publicity had caused Joseph Francel to quit and Dow Hover to be throwing the switch that night.
-In 1954 it had been German immigrant, armed robber, murderer and resident of the FBI’s Ten Most Wanted list, Gerhard Puff, for murdering FBI Special Agent Joseph Brock.
+In 1954 it had been Gerhard Puff.
+A German immigrant, armed robber, murderer and resident of the FBI’s Ten Most Wanted list, Puff died for murdering FBI Special Agent Joseph Brock.

 Warden Denno gave the signal, Hover worked the controls in a pre-determined cycle perfected by his predecessor Robert Elliott.
-2000 volts for three seconds, then 500 volts for fifty-seven seconds, then 2000 again for three seconds, 500 for fifty-four seconds and 2000 again for the last few seconds.
-Hover shut off his controls, Denno signaled to the prison physician to make his checks and all waited quietly for the outcome.
+2000 volts for three seconds, 500 for fifty-seven seconds, 2000 again for three seconds, 500 for fifty-four seconds and 2000 again for the last few seconds.
+Hover shut off his controls, Denno signaled to the prison physician to make his checks.
+All waited quietly for the outcome.

 Eddie Lee Mays was dead.